 If you are expecting any changes you probably don’t know that this generation was released two years ago.
-The second generation looks as a totally different vehicle comparing to the first generation.
+The second generation looks as a totally different vehicle compared to the first generation.
 There are more curves and less sharp lines.
 This means that apart from small refreshments there won’t any significant modification.
 It will be assembled in nine factories placed all over the planet, in Asia, Latin America, and Europe.
 Even though Honda is not planning any overhaul in the following few years, they probably have in mind what modifications are going to apply in future models.
 As every other car it has some advantages and disadvantages and here are some of them.

 Under the Hood